uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/sqr.rst

       :class: sectiontitle

-   The sqr() function performs element by element sqaring of the vector.
+   The sqr() function performs element by element squaring of the vector.

    .. container:: tablenoborder